laurie-boissay/talk_with_a_bot/README.md

 Test to use text recognition and text to speech.

-The bot repeat the sentence of the user(french speaker) in french.
+- The bot repeat the sentence of the user(french speaker) in french.
+- To quit the program, the user must say "quitter".